 8. ALPS Mountaineering Table

 If you camp exclusively at campgrounds, then having a portable camping table like this one might not meet a specific need.
-But if you prefer dispersed camping or boondocking instead, then having a quality camping table like the ALPS Mountaineering Table is a must.
+But if you prefer dispersed camping or boondocking instead, then having a quality camping table like the ALPS Mountaineering Table is a must for only $41.95.
 This lightweight, aluminum table collapses into a size smaller than a folding camping chair and is great for cooking, eating, and game playing.
 Putting the table together for the first time can be a little time consuming, but once you do it a few times, it becomes pretty easy.
 Measures 28 x 43 inches with a height of 28 inches.
 Weighs only 12 pounds.
 If you’re in need of an even larger, aluminum camping table, then the ALPS Mountaineering Dining Table is definitely worth checking out.
 This one sells for about $90.

 9. Endless Breeze 12 Volt Fan

 If you’re looking for an effective way to keep cool without having to run the air conditioner, the Endless Breeze is it!
 When used with open windows and other roof vents, a good 12 volt fan like the Endless Breeze can make a HUGE difference in the temperature of your camper.
 We like to pull cool air in to our camper by using a combination of open windows and this portable fan (windy days, of course, can also help keep the camper cool, but a good wind isn’t always available).
 We especially like to use our Endless Breeze fan in the cabover of our camper on hot summer nights when the air is stagnant.
 The fan is exceptionally quiet, has a low amp draw (only 1.2 to 2.6 amps), and comes with a 5-foot-long cord for easy positioning inside the camper.
 The Endless Breeze fan measures 3.75 x 14.5 x 15.25 inches and weighs only 2 pounds.
 A must-have item for those who like to camp in summer.